itsaboutcode/laravelnotes/README.md

 ### API Resource

-- These are the template classes where you defined how you want the JSON data to be returned back to user.
+- These are the template classes where you defined how you want the JSON data to be returned to the user.
-- You create these resources for single, collection and for any other type of resource you want to return.
+- You create these resources for a single collection and for any other type of resource you want to return.

 ```
 php artisan make:resource PetitionResource

 php artisan make:resource PetitionCollection // Create a collection resource.
-It figure that out from name
+I figure that out from the name
 ```